satyakonmsft/skype-docs/Skype/SDN/articles/echoeventcauses-element-qualitypropertiestype-complextype-skype-sdn-2-2-d.md

 - xml
 ---

-# EchoEventCauses element
+# EchoEventCauses element, QualityPropertiesType complexType

-(QualityPropertiesType complexType) (Skype for Business SDN Interface 2.2, Schema "D")
+(Skype for Business SDN Interface 2.2, Schema "D")

 Reasons of device echo detection and reported for audio streams when available.
 The causes are coded with the following bit flags: "0x01" - Sample timestamps from capture or render device were poor quality.
 "0x04" - High level of echo remained after echo cancellation.
 "0x10" - Signal from capture device had significant instances of maximum signal level.